SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 The 5th variable is the detector type.
 This variable is currently not used.
-Its intension is to be able to implement different types of photo detector, meaning non-rectangular ones, i.e. circular PMTs.
+Its intension is to be able to implement different types of photo detector, meaning non-rectangular ones, i.e. circular PMTs, or any other difference between them.
 The last variable is the direction in which the active surface is pointing.
 If the detector sits on the `z=0` plane, it probably faces along the z-axis.
 This is noted with the value `3`.